marekrei/semgraph/README.md

 Tikz-dependency library is needed to convert the LaTeX representation to pdf: <http://sourceforge.net/projects/tikz-dependency/>

-Tikz is needed to run tikz-dependency: http://www.texample.net/tikz/
+Tikz is needed to run tikz-dependency: <http://www.texample.net/tikz/>

 You might have tikz already installed on your system.
 But if you get weird errors, try updating it.
 The tikz-dependency documentation describes how to install both of the libraries.

 Changes
 -------

+**0.3**
+* Added GraphReaderType and GraphWriterType to handle different formats
+* Several small code modifications

 **0.2**
 * Added support for writing graphs in LaTeX, using the tikz-dependency library.